pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Exception Handling

 The program strives to handle any type of missing or corrupt input data.
-It will print messages in standard output if any such exceptions happens.
+It will print messages in standard output if any such exception happens.